 The Grateful Dead allowed fans to take photographs and record their live performances.
 The people who recorded the shows were called “Tapers”.
 And the Dead encourage all of it.

 So the Deadheads would exchange cassette tapes of live shows and spread the word about the band.
-Then when the Dead would play at the next city, there was already a buzz already going about them before they got to the next town so they sold lots of tickets.
+Then when the Dead would play at the next city, there was already a buzz going about them before they got to the next town so they sold lots of tickets.
 Don’t be afraid to share your best content.

 5. Upgrade to premium.

 Since the quality of the live performance audio done by the Tapers was sometimes not that great, the band started recording their own live shows using top of the line recording gear.
-Then sold these quality recordings.
+Then they sold these quality recordings.
 So even though some of their fans had the free tape, they still purchased the better quality tape.

 Sound familiar?
 Marketers now use sales funnels.
 They give away a free ebook to collect the email address, get them into a funnel, and later sell a more expensive product.
 They were doing this before sales funnels or the internet.